PreviousView allNext

 Shared budget function

-There are so many instances in which expenses are shared these days, whether that be household expenses with flat mates, splitting bills or groceries with your family and friends, going away on trips in groups, date nights, splitting gas money and so on.
+There are so many instances in which expenses are shared these days, whether that be household expenses with flat mates, splitting bills or groceries with your family and friends, going away on trips in groups, date nights, splitting petrol money and so on.
 Being able to share budgets is a great feature to look out for if you do have shared expenses so you never have to worry about who owes what to whom, or when things have been settled.

 Syncing to your bank account